Exercise to lower blood pressure

 But it is important not to overdo it for the first few minutes as your body warms up or for the last few minutes as you wind down.

-Aim to exercise for 40 minutes to 1 hour, 3 or 4 times a week.
+Aim for 2.5 hours of moderate exercise across the week (e.g. 30 mins per day for 5 days).
 Build your stamina up gradually.
 It is important to listen to your body and stop if you feel pain, excessive breathlessness, if you feel sick or faint.
 If you exercise regularly your blood pressure should start to lower after a few weeks.

 Is there any exercise we shouldn’t do with high blood pressure?